Mealtimes. Aren’t they wonderful?

 Some fussy eaters think they don’t have to come to the table — because they’re “NOT going to EAT THAT!” — but explain to them that family dinners aren’t just about eating.

 If mealtimes are less stressful and more pleasant your fussy eater will benefit — they’ll be able to watch others try new foods and they might even surprise you by tasting something from their plate, when their fussiness is not the focus of the mealtime.

-Step Six: Teach good manners and insist on them
+Step Six: Teach good manners

-Teach your children some good manners and calmly remind them to use them.
+Teach your children about good manners and calmly remind them to use them.
 Toddlers can be told ‘we don’t throw food’ and preschoolers can be taught to use their cutlery correctly and ‘don’t talk with your mouth full’.

 Tell your children that it is polite to stay at the table until everyone is finished eating or ask if you can leave.
 Ask children to take their plates to the sink.